 Let’s take a trip back in time, forty years ago and visit the refractory period of the golden era of custom cars.

-The Seventies was a rebound decade after ten years of free love, hard drugs, bad hair and bad bellbottoms.
+The Seventies was a rebound decade after ten years of free love, hard drugs and bad bellbottoms.
 It was also one of the most prolific times of really bad custom cars.
-Think the Pink Panthermobile, Bathtub Rods, and other nutty four-wheeled contraptions.
+Think Pink Panthermobile, Bathtub rods, Barbershop rods and other nutty four-wheeled contraptions.

-Custom cars with barbershop, bathroom and pinball themes, the sky were all the rage.
+Custom cars with barbershop, bathroom and pinball themes, the sky was the limit.

 Corvettes were not immune.

 Take the “Turbo Vette” by the aforementioned Carl Casper.
 Looking conspicuously like a beluga whale hit by a Holland America propeller, it is truly a one-off “creation.”